codingbyfreddish/Portfolio-Project-2/README.md

     <img src="assets/images/choices.png" width="30%">

  * ### Scoring systen
     * Keeps score.
-The user gets 1 correct answer for a right answer and a incorrect score for a wrong answer.
+The user gets a correct answer for a right answer and a incorrect score for a wrong answer.
     <br>
     <img src="assets/images/correct.png" width="20%">
     <img src="assets/images/incorrect.png" width="20%">

 * ### Modal
     * After 5 quotes a modal pops up.
+    * Backdrop gives the background a dark tone.
     * The user is told to either refresh the page to play again or close the tab.
     <br>
     <img src="assets/images/modal.png" width="40%">